-(This form is to be used for material extracted from CIA-controlled documents.)· - 283°- at 12:30 p.m., August 11, 1978, Agent Martinez returned to the Committee staff members' hotel room.
+(This form is to be used for material extracted from CIA-controlled documents.)
+At 9:45 a.m., August 11, 1978, Agent Martinez met Committee staffers at their hotel room and explained that he was unable to locate Mr. Contreras Lartigue at the convention.
+Mr. Martinez then left to check the whereabouts of Mr. Alberue Suoto and Silvia Tirado Bazan. at 12:30 p.m., August 11, 1978, Agent Martinez returned to the Committee staff members' hotel room.
 He telephoned Mrs. Contreras in Tampico who stated that her husband had not telephoned her since she had last spoken to Agent Martinez.
-At 1:50 p.m., another agent, Honorio Escondon, telephoned Agent Martinez at the Committee staffers' hotel room to inform him that must be name back in town because the scotch tape placed at the base of his entranceway door was no longer in place.
-AT 1:55 p.m., Agent Martinez telephoned name During the phone conversation, name (denied that he had worked. at the Cuban Embassy in the Sixties, stated that he knew nothing about the assassination, and declined the Committee staff members' request to interview him.
+At 1:50 p.m., another agent, Honorio Escondon, telephoned Agent Martinez at the Committee staffers' hotel room to inform him that name must be back in town because the scotch tape placed at the base of his entranceway door was no longer in place.
+AT 1:55 p.m., Agent Martinez telephoned name denied that he had worked at the Cuban Embassy in the Sixties, stated that he knew nothing about the assassination, and declined the Committee staff members' request to interview him.